ds5110/Facial-Landmarks-Exploration/docs/outlier.md

 ## Data Analysis

-### Mean, median, standard deviation, and range for each variable.
+### Mean, median, standard deviation, and range for each variable
 To gain insights into the distribution of our data, we performed a data analysis by calculating the mean, median, standard deviation, and range for each variable.

+The data source is `merged_landmarks`.
+The shapes of the infant dataset and adult dataset are (410, 136) (689, 136) respectively.

 ```agsl
 python src/scatter.py